Home

 UK

-If you would like to find out how you can attend a Drawing on the Right Side of the Brain course in the UK click here
+If you would like to find out how you can attend a Drawing on the Right Side of the Brain® course, as developed by Dr Betty Edwards, in the UK

 Alternatively, sign up for our free newsletter Drawing Matters and be the first to find out new dates for courses, what's new on the website, book reviews and more.